 Let us learn more about probiotics for vaginosis.

 Table of Contents

 - Other symptoms of BV infection

 - Bacterial vaginosis treatment

 - Probiotics for vaginosis evidence

-Vaginosis, also known as bacterial vaginosis (BV) is a type of vaginal inflammation caused by a bacterial imbalance in the female organ.
-It can affect women of any age, but it is more likely to occur during their reproductive years.
+Vaginosis, also known as bacterial vaginosis (BV), is a type of vaginal inflammation resulting from a bacterial imbalance in the female organ.
+BV can affect women of any age, but it is more likely to occur during their reproductive years.

-There can be many causes for the imbalance, but some are not clearly defined.
+There can be many causes for such imbalance, but some are not clearly defined.
 The following are the most common causes of vaginal bacterial imbalance: